Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 Train travel occupies a special place in the transportation hierarchy for pet owners.
 It offers the scenic beauty and flexibility of road trips, the point-to-point convenience of flying, and a level of comfort and spaciousness that neither cars nor planes can match.
 The rhythmic click of wheels on rails, the gentle sway of the carriage, the passing landscapes framed like living paintings in the window: for many pets, trains are the calmest and most comfortable way to travel.

-And the options are improving.
-Amtrak expanded its pet policy in recent years, European rail networks have generally welcomed pets for decades, and new high-speed rail routes are launching with pet-friendly accommodations built in.
-If you have not considered train travel with your pet, now is the time to explore this underrated option.
-This guide covers everything you need to know about riding the rails with your dog or cat, from booking and preparation to onboard comfort and navigating unfamiliar stations.
+The options are improving.
+Amtrak expanded its pet program in recent years, European rail networks have welcomed pets for decades, and new high-speed rail routes are launching with pet-friendly accommodations built in.
+If you have not considered train travel with your pet, now is the time.
+This guide covers everything from booking and preparation to onboard comfort and navigating unfamiliar stations.

 Train Travel in the United States: Amtrak

-Amtrak allows small dogs and cats on most routes with the following rules:
+Amtrak allows small dogs and cats on most routes.
+Here are the current rules:

 Eligibility: